Development contributions help cover the cost of delivering infrastructure needed to support new businesses, communities and homes.

 To assist developers to enter into a SVPA the Department has developed a digital service to expedite and streamline the process.
 This new online service enables developers and relevant parties to lodge and track applications with the Department online via the NSW Planning Portal.

-To contact us about a proposed development that may require a SVPA, you can call 1300 305 695 and ask to speak to the Infrastructure and Place team, or email firstname.lastname@example.org
+To contact us about a proposed development that may require a SVPA, please email the team.

 All SVPAs are publicly notified and made available for public feedback before they are finalised.
 All SVPAs currently on notification, under consideration, executed or concluded are available to view on the SVPA Register.